-Once again, the AANS and the CNS want to thank you for providing us with an opportunity to submit comments for the record.
+Once again, the AANS and the CNS want to thank you for providing us with an opportunity to comment on your draft legislation.
 Our central goal remains to protect the patient from unanticipated medical bills while ensuring that all Americans have access to the care that they need.
 To that end, the AANS and the CNS support protections that hold patients harmless and take them out of the middle of disputes between health plans and providers.
-We also believe that it is essential that legislation not establish a federal benchmark payment, using any factor of in-network rates, Medicare or other discounted rates that could be controlled by insurers.
+However, as written, we believe the draft falls short because it would force physicians to accept either an already discounted in-network rate or rates that could be controlled by insurers.
 Such an environment creates no incentive for commercial payers to broaden their networks, which exacerbates the problem.
-Finally, any legislation needs to include a fair dispute resolution process using baseball-style arbitration and an independent claims database to derive reasonable payments.
-We, therefore, urge you to model legislation after New York's law, which has proven to protect patients, lower costs and create an incentive for commercial payers to broaden networks and ensure fair and equitable payments to physicians for out-of-network care.
+We, therefore, urge you to amend your bill and model it more closely to New York's law, which has proven to protect patients, lower costs and create an incentive for commercial payers to broaden networks and ensure fair and equitable payments to physicians for out-of-network care.